M-Rick/QGIS-Ribbon/README.md

 # QGIS Ribbon

-QGIS Ribbon is an open-source plugin based on the wonderful work of [GIAP-PolaMap(lite)](https://github.com/GIAPspzoo/GIAP_PolaMap_lite).
+QGIS Ribbon is an open-source plugin based on the wonderful work of the polish [GIAP-PolaMap(lite)](https://github.com/GIAPspzoo/GIAP_PolaMap_lite) team.
 It has been cleaned out from all the polish GIAP features just keeping the ribbon.

 The defaut custom styles have been removed in order to keep users settings.